Gear Review: Osprey Exos 58

 Hydration Bladder Holder: The pack doesn’t come with a hydration bladder, but there is an elastic-topped slot for a hydration bladder against the internal back of the main compartment.
 It comes with a little buckle to keep the reservoir upright.

 Overall, I am crazy about this pack and I would carry it on another long hike.
+We included it in our best backpacks for thru hikers for a reason.
 It’s a perfect combination of weight reduction while maintaining convenience and comfort.
 The mesh pockets are an easy fix, so I’d be surprised if the next iteration of the Exos didn’t address their durability.
 Everyone and their mom has this pack, so put a fun patch or flag on it to make it stand out.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!